 Step 4.
 Click start and wait until the creating process is finished.

-No, Rufus is not available for Linux.
-However, other software can create bootable USB on Linux, such as Etcher and UNetbootin.
+Rufus is not available for Linux, but other software like Etcher and UNetbootin can be used to create a bootable USB on Linux.